Moonforeva/opencv_simple_project/README.md

-# opencv_simple_project
+## Collection of OpenCV Project

-Collection of simple project using OpenCV
+Collection of simple Python projects using OpenCV library and any additional libraries